moode-player/docs/setup_guide.md

 ## 3.5.
 In-Place Software Updates

-Updates to Moode are available via "CHECK for software update" in System Config.
+Updates to Moode are available via `CHECK for software update` in System Config.
 The updates are keyed to a major release series for example Moode 9.
 There are no in-place updates across major releases for example Moode 8 to Moode 9.
 Each new major release requires a fresh image.

 # 4. Imager Tutorial